OPTICLOG

 The fundamental flaw of generic False Color is that it treats light linearly, whereas cinematography is a world of Stops.
 This is why professional standards like ARRI’s False Color or Ed Lachman’s EL Zone System are so revered—they are sensor-based and logarithmic.

 OpticLog was built to eliminate this guesswork.
 Instead of relying on inconsistent IRE values, it uses manufacturer-specific mathematical transforms to 'de-log' the data.
 By mapping exposure to a 15-stop scale relative to 18% Middle Gray, OpticLog provides a constant, scientific reference that remains accurate regardless of the display hardware.
-It brings the high-end precision of an ARRI or a specialized EL Zone monitor to your browser, ensuring that your 'Green' is always Middle Gray and your 'Yellow' is always exactly one stop over, every single time."
+It brings the high-end precision of an ARRI or a specialized EL Zone monitor to your browser, ensuring that your 'Gray' is always Middle Gray and your 'Yellow' is always exactly one stop above, every single time."

 EL Zone with Rec.709 image